EbizimohAbodei/Taste_Recipe_App/README.md

 # About Taste-IT App

-This project allows for the creation, deletion, storage and display of food recipes using a local storage.
+This project allows for the creation, deletion, storage and display of food recipes using a local server.

+## npm modules/packages

+- axios
+- react-router-dom
+- json server
+- sweetalert2
+- react-icons

 ## Available Scripts